 - It is well suited to this time and place.
 The use of post-WWII equipment was not a stretch for the engine.
 However, this scenario does show where the limits of this system might be found.

-As mobile warfare, including helicopters, continues to advance and modeling improvements in communication and sensors in the 1960s and beyond, I foresee hitting big holes in what Command Ops can portray.
+As mobile warfare, including helicopters, continues to advance and modeling requires taking into account the improvements in communication and sensors in the 1960s and beyond, I foresee hitting big holes in what Command Ops can portray.
 And yet, there may continue to be a niche.
 Cold War era conflicts like the Iran-Iraq War also were also throwbacks to World War II weapons and technologies, so the engine might be a match for some other, later battles.

 - While creating the map may be the hardest part of the process, it may also be the most important when in comes to immersion and the fun factor.
 In this version of the scenario, failure to take the crossing seems almost meaningless.
 In the real battle, there was no bridge and there was no river.
 The opportunity for the player to connect with the historical circumstance is difficult unless the battlefield itself is actually recreated.

-- Clearly the advantage is Israeli gunnery and tactics is not property modeled.
+- Clearly the advantage in Israeli gunnery and tactics is not property modeled.
 I used data for the German 75mm tank projectile, which does slightly outperform the Soviet guns.
-But clearly it wasn’t enough.
+But it wasn’t enough.
 A good bit of tweaking is almost certainly in order here.